kushaldas/lym/docs/startingcommands.rst

 --------------------------

 The *mv* command is used to rename or *move* a file or directory.
-In the following example, the file *hello.txt* is renamed to *nothello.txt*
+In the following example, the file *hello.txt* is renamed to *nothello.txt*.

 ::